The Big Sleep

 This Farewell, My Lovely was an unexpected hit.
 In the disco-versus-punk era of the mid-1970s it was a nostalgic throwback in style, writing and actors to the cool of 1940s noir.

-Mitchum walks through the film as though Marlowe's clothes fit him because he's lived in them his whole life.
+Mitchum walks through the film as though he's lived in Marlowe's clothes his whole life.
 Maybe he's a bit old for gumshoe heroics, but that just adds to the comfort level.

 Ex-heavyweight boxing contender Jack O'Halloran also walks through his first movie role as the hulking Moose Malloy.
 His stiffness and slow-speaking menace are perfect for the part of the released convict who wants Marlowe to find his old girlfriend, Velma.